2009 Milpirri - Jurntu

 Each responsible for a part of the story

 This Milpirri performance contained eighteen sections, ten of which were traditional and eight contemporary.
 The event was based around a Warlpiri Purlapa (public ceremony) called Jurntu, a ceremony that teaches about law and justice.
 Four themes were derived from the traditional ceremony: Justice, Respect, Discipline and Responsibility.
 These themes were matched with songs, stories and metaphors related to traditional Warlpiri artefacts.
 For example, boomerangs symbolise respect, digging sticks symbolise the search for knowledge and the stone axe is a mark of responsibility.
 The performance culminates with the songs and dances for the Milky Way.
-In Warlpiri Law the Milky Way is a symbol of the path or road that a person should follow to be a productive and moral citizen.
-This Milky Way is also connected with the Emu stories, which stress the importance of teaching, and the Southern Cross stories that outline the essential principles of Warlpiri culture.
+In Warlpiri Law, the Milky Way is a symbol of the path or road that a person should follow to be a productive and moral citizen.
+This Milky Way is also connected with the Emu stories, which stress the importance of teaching, and the Southern Cross stories which outline the essential principles of Warlpiri culture.
 In Milpirri, as in Warlpiri Law, each family group is responsible for a part of the story and therefore all families must participate in order to deliver a complete message.

 What it means to be Australian

-In addition, all Milpirri events are based on an understanding of the rain dreaming song cycles and the rain cloud known as Milpirri.
+In addition, all Milpirri events are based on an understanding of the Rain Dreaming song cycles and the rain cloud known as Milpirri.
 The Milpirri cloud is a storm cloud created by turbulent air rising off the desert.
 The turbulence represents the conflicts that arise between disputing parties.
-In contemporary times it is seen as a metaphor for the clash between mainstream and Warlpiri world views.
+In contemporary times it is seen as a metaphor for the clash between mainstream and Warlpiri worldviews.
 The rain that falls after the storm is a symbol of the resolution that must be achieved after conflict.
-An integral part of all Milpirri performances is the philosophy that Yapa (Warlpiri) and Kardiya (non-indigenous people) must work together to understand each other and that from this position of mutual respect that reconciliation can be achieved, and more informed choices can be made.
+An integral part of all Milpirri performances is the philosophy that Yapa (Warlpiri) and Kardiya (non-indigenous people) must work together to understand each other and that from this position of mutual respect reconciliation can be achieved, and more informed choices can be made.
 In the words of Milpirri creator, Steve Wanta Jampijinpa Patrick: “Milpirri is about discovering together what it truly means to be Australian”.

 Director’s Notes